-I leave Kota Bahru, his stuffed women and his concrete for the Perhentian Islands.
-Perhentian Besar the Great, and Perhentian Kecil the Small, renowned for their crystal clear waters and coral reefs ...
+I leave Kota Bahruand its women buried and concrete for the Perhentian Islands.
+Perhentian Besar the great, and Perhentian Kecil the small, renowned for their crystal-clear waters and coral reefs .

 Transparent water and white sand

-We are a dozen young people backpackers to cram into a big boat, equipped with two powerful engines: 45 minutes of jumps in the waves and we are there.
+We are a dozen young people backpackers (backpackers) to cram us into a large boat, equipped with two powerful engines: 45 minutes of jumping in the waves and we are there!

 We all go down to Perhentian Kecil, the Little Perhentian (pronounced "ké-tchil").
-This is typically the island of young travelers on a budget, with backpacks...
+This is typically the island of young budget travellers with backpacks...
 The accommodation is more rustic and a little cheaper than on the neighbouring island of Perhentian Besar (the Big one), and there are a lot of bars along the beach.

 My first impression of the islands is in any case consistent with the information gleaned here and there on the internet : transparent water, white sand, coconut trees, deep green forest behind.
-Nice decor, very postcard.
-The sun is beating, it is a terrible heat.
+Really a very nice scenery, very postcard.
+The sun is banging, it's terribly hot.

-Just deposited on the beach, I head for the big red sign of Coral Sky Divers, the dive club that I contacted by e-mail before leaving.
+Just deposited on the beach, I head for the big red sign of Coral Sky Divers...clearly visible.
+This is the diving club I contacted by e-mail before leaving.

 Cottages in Malaysia

-Perhentian Kecil being crowded in July-August, it is a little difficult to find accommodation, especially when you arrive for the weekend, like me.
+Perhentian Kecil being crowded in July-August, it's a bit hard to find accommodation without having booked anything, especially when you arrive for the weekend, like me.

-I am therefore housed in Matahari Chalets, which adjoin the diving club (mata-hari means "sun" in Malay, literally "the eye of the sky").
-Convenient.
+I am therefore housed in Matahari Chalets, which adjoin the diving club (mata-hari means "sun" in Malay, literally "the eye of the day").
+Very practical.

-I'm not going to have a long way to go in the morning, when I get out of bed, to equip myself before the first dive of the day.
+I'm not going to have a long way to go in the morning, jumping out of bed, to gear up before the first dive of the day.
 So my only concern may be the difficult choice of which swimsuit to put on.
 The start of the holiday is looking pretty good...